THIS IS THE PROGRAM WE SHOULD BUILD OUR PROGRAM LIKE

 -Not going to rehash this from yesterday, but the schools in the south, Texas, and California have advantages.
 They just do.
 Despite what some may argue, most kids like to stay within a short distance from home.
 Thus, the Texas and Florida’s of the world don’t have to travel too much to find enough elite kids.

-But, it took Frank Beamer 7 years at Virginia Tech to win 9 games in a season.
+It took Frank Beamer 7 years at Virginia Tech to win 9 games in a season.
 By his 13th season, he was in the national championship game.
 He has had 12, 10-win seasons since that first breakthrough season in Year 7.
 I think this is the perfect blueprint on how to build a program.
 It required patience from the fanbase.
 It required a dedication to make it work by the athletic department.
 And it took a singular coach to commit himself to that program.
 Here is to hoping Kentucky finds a way to make it happen.
 I, for one, am tired of seeing the ship sail past us.